About the Department

-Our undergraduate students have won numerous awards for their independent research and have published in academic journals, including Sociological Voices, our undergraduate research journal.
+Our undergraduate students have won numerous awards for their independent research and have published in academic journals.
 They also regularly do internships during summer and, during the academic year, participate actively in the department’s Sociology Club.

 Visit our undergraduate program page to learn more.